Article

 Superior National Forest bikepacking / Tom Thulen

 Bikepacking the gravel and dirt backroads of the Superior National Forest is a wonderful way to immerse yourself in the outdoors, but it’s not suitable for everyone.
-You’ll want to be fully self-sufficient before diving into this isolated, backcountry adventure: know how to fix your bike, carry enough food and water for the entire trip, wear a helmet and bring your camping supplies.
+You’ll need to know how to fix your bike, carry enough food and water for the entire trip, wear a helmet, and bring your camping supplies.

-The unmistakable, craterous and red Cuyuna landscape was forged from 70 years of iron ore mining, but after the mines closed, Cuyuna sat dormant for over three decades – abandoned like so many other former industrial sites.
-But in the years since, nature has worked to reclaim the area’s Mars-like topography: Water has filled the pits, and trees have once again rooted on the rugged landscape.
+Cuyuna's red, cratered landscape was forged from 70 years of iron ore mining, but it sat dormant for more than three decades after the mines closed.
+In the years since, nature has reclaimed the area’s Mars-like topography; water has filled the pits, and trees have once again taken root.

-For the ultimate in bike-friendly accommodations, reserve a spot at True North Basecamp: your comfortable, trail-connected basecamp for adventure.
+For the ultimate in bike-friendly accommodations, reserve a spot at True North Basecamp.
 Bring a tent and camp under the stars, or book one of their famous "north woods industrial" cabins.
 Each of the six 275-square-foot cabins has one full- and three twin-sized beds, Wi-Fi access, integrated USB charging ports, and temperature control for year-round comfort.
 Like the trails themselves, True North offers that perfect blend of old and new, wilderness and Wi-Fi.

 Brian Fanelli